sunfounder/raphael-kit/docs/source/scratch/scratch_1.15_inflating_the_balloon.rst

 .. image:: media/1.15_slide5.png

-Set up a loop to inflate the balloon, this loop stops when the slider switch is dialed to the right.
+Set up a loop to inflate the balloon, this loop stops when the slider switch is toggled to the right.

 Within this loop, the balloon size is increased by 1 every 0.1s, and if it is larger than ``maxSize``, the balloon will burst, at which point the boom sound is made and the code is exited.